Chapter 25—The Initiative

 Buffy was instantly suspicious as there was no way they would have people waiting for her to show up so that they could drive her to her destination.
 That was for officers only, probably starting with a full bird colonel.
 But if this was something arranged by the Powers, then so be it.
 Pasting a pleasant smile on her face, Buffy replied, “Thank you, Sergeant Miller.
 It is good to meet you both.”

-The two men shared a brief grin, then Sergeant Gates said, “You don't need to worry about the Zoo speak here, cadet.
+The two men shared a brief grin, then Sergeant Gates said, “You don't need to worry about the Zoomie U speak here, cadet.
 We all pretty much speak like normal people.”

-With a sigh of relief, Buffy said, “That's the best thing I've heard yet about this assignment, sergeant.”
+Buffy immediately knew what the Zoomie U meant and even thought it appropriate.
+With a sigh of relief, she said, “That's the best thing I've heard yet about this assignment, sergeant.”

 “So how far is Shepherd from here?”
 Buffy had to raise her voice to be heard over the wind noise.